north-road/slyr/docs/src/user_guide/tools.md

     - Enter a name to filter the items, this is handy if you wish to extract on a certain group from the style.
 4. Under `Destination XML file`, set the location of the *.xml* file.
-5. If you wish to capture those symbols that don't convert, enter in a location.
+5. If you wish to capture those symbols that don't convert, enter a location.
 Choose whether to open that output automatically after it has run.
 6. Click `Run`.